itavero/homebridge-z2m/docs/devices/index.md

 That way you have some kind of idea of what kind of devices are supported.

 Currently there are **1542 supported devices** for which homebridge-z2m will expose at least one HomeKit service.
-Unfortunately there are still 65 devices that are not yet supported by this plugin, but are supported by Zigbee2MQTT.
+Unfortunately there are still 54 devices that are not (yet) supported by this plugin, but are supported by Zigbee2MQTT (and expose more than just a _link quality_).

 ## A
 <div style="clear:both" />